Economics

 Economics is the study of how individuals, firms, and governments allocate their scarce resources.
 This major is designed for those who seek a broad understanding of the operation of the economic system and training in the methods and uses of economic analysis.
 Graduates are equipped for employment in many areas of business operations, labor unions, and agencies of government at all levels; and to undertake the graduate work necessary to become professional economists.

-Degree Types: Bachelor of Arts, Bachelor of Science, Integrated Undergraduate-Graduate, Minor
+Degree Types: Bachelor of Arts, Bachelor of Science, Minor

 Degree Options